turingschool/backend-curriculum-site/module1/projects/black_thursday/index.md

 1. Everyone on the team clones the repository
 1. Setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way
 1. Setup [Hound CI](https://houndci.com/)
-1. Create a Rakefile

-#### Special Notes

-This project will require you to be running version 2.5.x of Ruby.
-This will get you used to working in an older version of Ruby and you will learn how to work with different versions of Rubies using rbenv.

-Documentation for rbenv can be found [here](https://github.com/rbenv/rbenv/blob/master/README.md)

 ### Spec Harness